+35725368683

 After Brexit, you will not be allowed to vote in local elections.

-Cultural events happen throughout the year in Cyprus, where the municipalities can give information.
+Cultural events happen throughout the year in Cyprus, and the municipalities can provide information.

 You can still bring your pets with you after Brexit.
 Cyprus has numerous excellent vets, and the pet will enjoy nature walks!
 Dogs and cats can come with a third-country passport, while birds and fish with a UK EHC (Export Health Certificate).